-2014-15 Q4 (14-15) Q1 (15-16) Q2 (15-16) Q3 Q4 New YHN referrals 244 80 64 56 New non YHN enquiries 94 31 14 18 Energy bill reductions £50,623 £15,927 £11,184 £17,330 Total cases closed 239 76 45 60 Average financial gains £211.82 £209.57 £248.54 £288.84
+2014-15 Q4 (14-15) Q1 (15-16) Q2 Q3 Q4

+New YHN referrals 244 80 64 56

+New non YHN 94 31 14 18

+enquiries

+Energy bill £50,623 £15,927 £11,184 £17,330

+reductions

+Total cases closed 239 76 45 60

+Average financial £211.82 £209.57 £248.54 £288.84

+gains

-Table 5.2: Citizens Advice Newcastle's Northern Powergrid Fuel Debt Project new clients seen and fuel debt issues dealt with - ongoing delivery
+Table 5.2: Newcastle Citizens Advice's Northern Powergrid Fuel Debt Project new clients seen and fuel debt issues dealt with - ongoing delivery

-2014-15 Q4 (14-15) Q1 (15-16) Q2 (15-16) Q3 Q4
+2014-15 Q4 (14-15) Q1 (15-16) Q2 Q3 Q4

 New clients advised 73 42 41 68

 Issues addressed 802 402 447 566

-\ part year figures - project commenced October 2014
+^{(} part year figures - project commenced October 2014)

-Newcastle City Council's Energy Services provide energy saving and fuel debt advice to Newcastle residents and fuel debt casework for YHN tenants.
+The Council's Energy Services provide energy saving and fuel debt advice to Newcastle residents and fuel debt casework for YHN tenants.
 Table 5.1 shows referrals to Energy Services have remained consistent.
-The main reasons for referral continue to relate to high energy bills, understanding fuel bills, fuel debt, self-disconnection, advice about reducing energy bills and keeping homes warm.
+The main reasons for referral continue to relate to high energy bills, help to understand fuel bills, fuel debt, self-disconnection, advice about reducing energy bills and keeping homes warm.
 The financial outputs realised by Energy Services include energy bill reductions achieved for residents and the average financial outputs for closed cases, which includes the correction of energy billing errors, Warm Home Discount awards, successful Charis applications and goodwill payments.

-Citizens Advice Newcastle's Northern Powergrid Fuel Debt Project commenced in October 2014.
+Newcastle Citizens Advice's Northern Powergrid Fuel Debt Project commenced in October 2014.
 It provides specialist advice to residents experiencing problems with energy bills and fuel debt.
-Table 5.2 shows a 39% increase in the number of new clients advised and a 21% increase in the number of fuel issues addressed.
-The main issues that residents sought advice about relate to billing errors, debt (including fuel debt) and problems in keeping pre-payment meters 'topped up'.
+Table 5.2 shows a 39% increase in the number of new clients advised a 21% increase in the number of fuel issues addressed.
+The main issues that residents sought advice about relate to billing errors, debt including fuel debt and problems in keeping pre-payment meters 'topped up'.
 An example of the support provided by this project is detailed below.

-Case study - Citizens Advice Newcastle's Northern Powergrid Fuel Debt Project
+Case study - Newcastle Citizens Advice's Northern Powergrid Fuel Debt Project

-Mr. P approached Citizens Advice Newcastle for help with fuel debt, accrued following a change from pre-payment gas and electricity meters to standard meters.
+Mr. P approached Newcastle Citizens Advice for help with fuel debt, accrued following a change from pre-payment gas and electricity metres to standard meters.

-A specialist fuel debt adviser supported Mr. P to:
+A specialist fuel debt advisor supported Mr. P to:

-- Identify the origin of the debt Mr. P's energy supplier had closed the pre-payment meter accounts and instead of transferring the outstanding balance to the new account it was left and passed to a debt collection agency.
-Ascertaining when and how the debt liability occurred was problematic and involved several lengthy phone calls as the energy supplier gave conflicting information about how the debt was accrued. - Ensure that the energy supplier temporarily suspended action from the debt collection agency, helping to reduce Mr. P's worry and anxiety. - Request that the energy supplier investigate opportunities to assimilate the outstanding debt to the new account.
-Following an investigation, the energy supplier advised that this was not possible. - Recommend that the energy supplier write off the outstanding debt at a goodwill gesture.
-A week later a fuel debt adviser contacted the energy supplier and was advised that the company had agreed to write off the outstanding debt.
+- Identify the origin of the debt Mr. P's energy supplier had closed the pre-payment meter accounts, and instead of transferring the outstanding balance to the new account it was left and passed to a debt collection agency.
+Ascertaining when and how the debt liability occurred was problematic and involved several lengthy phone calls as the energy supplier gave conflicting information about how the debt was accrued. - Successfully ensure that the energy supplier temporarily suspended action from the debt collection agency, helping to reduce Mr. P's worry and anxiety. - Request that the energy supplier investigate opportunities to assimilate the outstanding debt to the new account.
+Following an investigation the energy supplier advised that this was not possible. - Recommend that the energy supplier write off the outstanding debt at a goodwill gesture.
+A week later a fuel debt advisor contacted the energy supplier and was advised that the company had agreed to write off the outstanding debt.

-Mr. P was very happy with the help received.
-Without this support Mr. P would still be struggling to repay the outstanding fuel debt.
+Mr. P was very happy with the help received, without this support Mr. P would still be struggling to repay the outstanding fuel debt.